NSO-developer/netsim-wrapper/README.md

 ## Introduction

-ncs-netsim, It's an powerful tool to build an simulated network envrinoments for Network Service Orchestrator (NSO) it's also called as NCS - NSO.
-In these network topologies we can test the network configuations based on the need as per the usecase.
+ncs-netsim, It's a powerful tool to build a simulated network environment for Network Service Orchestrator (NSO) it's also called as NCS - NSO.
+In these network topologies we can test the network configurations based on the need as per the use case.

-ncs-netsim2, We added `delete-devices` feature not to devicate from original business usecase.
-On the way of achieving this we opened the space to add more features to it, like adding `update-ip`, `update-port`, etc. Today these feature are not exposed to the cli, we need to updated them manually in the configuration files.
-With these added features to ncs-netsim2 we can manage better and remove un-wanted devices from time to time and to not consume disk space and memory.
+ncs-netsim2, We added `delete-devices` feature not to deviate from the original business use case.
+On the way of achieving this we opened the space to add more features to it, like adding `update-ip`, `update-port`, etc. Today these features are not exposed to the cli, we need to update them manually in the configuration files.
+With these added features to ncs-netsim2 we can manage better and remove unwanted devices from time to time and to not consume disk space and memory.

 ### **How to delete a device(s) from network topology?**